 - So the primary function of muscle tissue is contraction, all three muscular tissues use the movement of actin against myosin to create contraction

-The muscular tissues differentiated into three types:
+The muscular tissues are differentiated into three types:

 - Striated or skeletal muscle tissue